BA, MA, PhD

 - College Lecturer in History

-- University Lecturer in the History of Political Thought
+- University Assistant Professor in the History of Political Thought

 Dr Jessica Patterson is a researcher in the field of intellectual history.
 She lectures on the history of political thought in the eighteenth and nineteenth century.